Health & Safety Risk Assessment

 In identifying and evaluating risks, much depends on the activity and organisation – and there can be no ‘one size fits all’ assessment.

-But if you don’t feel you have the required ‘training and experience or knowledge’ then let Ellis Whittam assess your risks for you.
+If you don’t feel you have the required ‘training and experience or knowledge’, Ellis Whittam can assess your risks for you.

-- expertly write you a Health & Safety policy
+- Expertly create a Health & Safety Policy; and

-- wholly support you on site in Health & Safety matters
+- Wholly support you on site in health and safety matters

 Why Ellis Whittam?

-Health & Safety law is huge, complex and constantly changes.
+Health and safety law is vast, complex and constantly changing.

 Talk to the Professionals

-Ellis Whittam’s consultants have outstanding relevant qualifications and vast experience.
-Crucially, our Health & Safety consultants have real on-the-ground experience of Health & Safety compliance.
+Ellis Whittam’s network of Heath & Safety Consultants have recognised Health & Safety qualifications and vast experience.
+Crucially, all of our experts have real on-the-ground experience of health and safety compliance.

-Ellis Whittam’s consultants are best placed to keep your organisation on the right side of the law!
+If you’re looking to enlist the support of a health and safety risk assessment company, Ellis Whittam are best placed to keep your organisation on the right side of the law.

 Contact us for more information.